personnameds/classsite/README.md

 classsite v5

 To Do:
-    -make sure everything looks good
-    -resetup everything on server
     -add all classes and teachers
-    -teacher names instead of their username etc
-    -fail silently off emails before going live

 Admin
     -update all admin.py

 Initialize
-    -need to automate day creation based on schedule format, right now hardcoded -need to autmoate classes and teacher creation, right now hardcoded -everything is too hardcoded in
+    -need to automate day creation based on schedule format, right now hardcoded -if fail security login redirect not setup
-    -should break up into parts from an admin only webpage -admin only webpage should display class and teacher info -if fail security login redirect not setup

 Day_No